biosustain/co/docs/index.rst

   better re-sequencing.
 Versioned components will maintain the relationship to the component's child component.
 Most likely, versions will be hashes of sequences and their mutations.
 - An improved `non-strict` mode with better tolerance for overlapping mutations is planned.
-- As this is a very early release of COLIB, there is a long list of general improvements---they will be developed on demand.
+- As this is a very early release of co, there is a long list of general improvements---they will be developed on demand.

 Indices and tables